By Tony Attwood

 Then there is Hendrix

-but that link is here just in case it helps.
+but that link is here, just in case it helps.
 It is not a recommendation.
 Neither is the Joan Baez version on Baez sings Dylan.
 I really can’t imagine what she, or her musical director, was thinking about.
-Of all the alternative versions Patti Smith remains the only one that really gets to the heart of the matter in my view.
+Of all the alternative versions Patti Smith remained the only one that really gets to the heart of the matter in my view until Jochen pointed out the version below.

 What else is on the site